alexf0xdev/nestjs-telegraf-i18n/README.md

 ## Usage

-The middleware will inject the i18n object into the Telegraf context.
+The middleware injects the i18n object into the Telegraf context with the context-specific language configuration.
-In your function make the ctx aware that it has the object by providing the type `TelegrafI18nContext` If you have multiple telegraf context types chain them with `&`
+In your function make the ctx type aware that it has the i18n object by providing the type `TelegrafI18nContext` If you have multiple Telegraf context types that you want to use, chain them with `&`.

 ```typescript
 import { Scenes } from 'telegraf';